 - 5.76m-dot OLED viewfinder, 0.78x magnification, 120fps refresh

 - 3.2-inch, 2.1m-dot LCD touchscreen, tri-adjustment bracket

 - 1-2 switch (for two-form setup)

 - SD & XQD card slots

 So we've established that it's a big ol' beast, but that's not to say the S1 isn't well designed.
 It's easy to use and, in many senses, feels like an upsized Lumix G9.
-Only it's better in every way - although it does have a hyper-sensitive shutter, similar to the G9, which can fire off a little too easily in use.
+Only it's better in every way - not least because the S1's shutter feels 'proper' without the click-happy over-response of the G9.